Meio-Campo/shot_timeline/README.md

 This app was created by [O Meio Campo].

 # License
-This project is licensed under the .
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.